pandalone/pandalone/README.rst

 Currently only 2 portions of the envisioned functionality are ready for use:

-- **xleash**: A mini-language for "throwing the rope" around rectangular areas of Excel-sheets.
+- :mod:`pandalone.xleash`: A mini-language for "throwing the rope" around rectangular areas of Excel-sheets.
-- **mappings**: Hierarchical string-like objects that may be used for indexing, facilitating renaming keys and column-names at a later stage.
+- :mod:`pandalone.mappings`: Hierarchical string-like objects that may be used for indexing, facilitating renaming keys and column-names at a later stage.